 The Jolly Roger is a pier complex with a convenience store and bait and tackle shop with small restaurant facilities.
 This 854-foot ocean pier, at the southern end of the island, is open from March through November.

 The island's newest pier, completed in 1999, is 1,000 feet long.
 On the north end of the island, the pier shop offers bait and tackle, snack foods, ice and a game room.
 It's open March through November.

 This pier is in the center of downtown Surf City.
 Completely rebuilt in 1997, it is 937 feet long and is open from mid-March until sometime in December.
 Spectators are welcome to stroll the pier for a 50-cent charge.
 Alcohol is not allowed on this pier.

 Saltwater fly-fishing is quickly gaining in popularity, probably because it's a type of fishing that requires great skill and a fantastic love of the sport.
 Neophytes and aficionados of saltwater fly-fishing should take note of the following resources in the Wilmington area and in many tackle shops throughout the region.

 The North Carolina Wildlife Resources Commission maintains free ramps for pleasure boaters and anglers.
 The ramps are identified by black-and-white, diamond-shaped Wildlife signs.
 For information on public boat access, call (919) 733-3391.
-There is a public boat ramp located right across the street from Century 21 Action, Inc.'s Surf City office at the local park and another public ramp located under the high rise bridge in North Topsail Beach.
+There is a public boat ramp located in Surf City at the local park and another public ramp located under the high rise bridge in North Topsail Beach.

 Saltwater Fishing Licenses are now required in North Carolina.
 They are available at most tackle shops, including East Coast Sports in Surf City.
 Familiarize yourself with regulations, which are posted at most piers and marinas.